Adiabatic Limit and Deformations of Complex Structures: -sG manifolds and deformations of complex structures

 Thus, all the hypotheses of Theorem \ref{The:boundedness} are satisfied.
 From (ii) of that theorem we get that the $\gamma_t$-volumes $(v_{\gamma_t}(Z_t))_{t\in B^\star}$ of the divisors $Z_t$ are uniformly bounded.
-This implies, thanks to Lieberman's strengthened form ([Lie78, Theorem 1.1]) of Bishop's Theorem [Bis64], that a limiting effective divisor $Z_0\subset X_0$ for the family of relative effective divisors $(Z_t)_{t\in B^\star}$ exists.
-Since this family has been chosen arbitrarily, it follows that $X_0$ has at least as many divisors as the nearby fibres $X_t$ with $t\neq 0$ and $t$ close to $0$.
-Meanwhile, we know (see, e.g., [CP94, Remark 2.22]) that the algebraic dimension of any compact complex manifold $X$ is the maximal number of effective prime divisors meeting transversally at a generic point of $X$.
-It follows that the algebraic dimension of $X_0$ is $\geq$ the algebraic dimension of the generic fibre $X_t$ with $t\in B^\star$ close to $0$. $\Box$
+This implies, thanks to [Bis64] and [Lie78, Theorem 1.1], that a limiting effective divisor $Z_0\subset X_0$ for the family of relative effective divisors $(Z_t)_{t\in B^\star}$ exists and the family is compact. $\Box$

+Recall that the {\it algebraic dimension} $a(X)$ of a compact complex $n$-dimensional manifold $X$ is the maximal number of algebraically independent meromorphic functions on $X$.
+Equivalently, $a(X)$ is the transcendence degree over $\C$ of the field of meromorphic functions on $X$.
+It is standard that $a(X)\leq n$ and that $a(X) = n$ if and only if $X$ is Moishezon ([Moi67]).
+Since every meromorphic function gives rise to its divisor of zeros and poles, Moishezon manifolds can be regarded as the compact complex manifolds that carry ``many'' divisors.

+On the other hand, we recall the following standard facts.
+The properness proved in Theorem \ref{The:dd-bar_def} under the assumptions therein guarantees that the images of the irreducible components of ${\mathcal C}^{n-1}({\mathcal X}/B)$ under $\mu_{n-1}$ are analytic subsets of $B$ thanks to Remmert's Proper Mapping Theorem.
+Let $\Sigma_{\nu}\subsetneq B$, for $\nu\in\Z$, be those such images (at most countably many) that are {\it strictly} contained in $B$.
+Each $\Sigma_{\nu}$ is thus a proper analytic subset of $B$.